Workflow Monitor in Informatica: Gantt Chart & Tasks

 • Stop, abort or restart workflows, and tasks

-Workflow monitor consists of following windows –
+Workflow Monitor consists of the following windows –

-• Navigator window – shows the monitored repositories, folders & integration service
+• Navigator window – shows the monitored repositories, folders & Integration Service

-• Output window – displays the messages from integration services and repository
+• Output window – displays the messages from Integration Services and repository

 • Properties window – displays the details/properties about tasks and workflows